python/exceptiongroups/except_star.md

   sidestepping the multiple exception problem.
-With the features we propose here, it would be possible for `__exit__` to raise an `ExceptionGroup` containing its own errors as well as the user's errors as unrelated errors, and this would allows the user to catch their own exceptions by their types.
+With the features we propose here, it would be possible for `__exit__` to raise an `ExceptionGroup` containing its own errors as well as the user's errors as unrelated errors, and this would allow the user to catch their own exceptions by their types.

 ## Rationale